AirysDark/Retropie-shutdown-sccript/README.md

 this is not mine. i take no credit. https://gitlab.com/unixispower/retroflag-picase

+have made some tweaks and modifications to the code.
+1. now just for retroflag cases was seeing error being a multI script
+2. fix hang when shutting down. stop ssh. add more exacutions.

 # RetroFlag Pi Case Safe Shutdown Script
 Reimplementation of the [official shutdown script]( https://github.com/RetroFlag/retroflag-picase).
 This version of the